Common pitfalls and shortcomings to DEEP BREATHING EXERCISES & TECHNIQUES

 Breathing Pauses or Extended Exhales

-Certain breathing exercise intended for inducing relaxation often includes a brief pause after the exhale before the next inhale begins.
+Certain breathing exercises intended for inducing relaxation often include a brief pause after the exhale before the next inhale begins.
 The pause is when the body rests and prepares for the next breathing cycle.
-Other exercises may require an extended exhale but not extended past where tension resides. i explain this with as Optimal Breathing Window in the breathing kit.
+Other exercises may require an extended exhale but not extended past where tension resides.
+I explain this with the Optimal Breathing Window in the breathing kit.
 These will enhance the breathing reflex and allow easier deeper (more relaxing) breathing to come in.
 In this way, the breathing is allowed to happen automatically by itself without any need for controlling it or TAKING a deep breath.
 The TAKING or FORCING a deep breath creates the illusion of an adequate relaxing deeper breath but it is not.
 We need to avoid repetition of these common pitfalls and allow for easy, deep, relaxing, natural breathing.